 Now, what I wrote, however, is in an article called “Bully for Who?” in this month’s Intellectual Property Magazine.
-You need a subscription to read it, but you can get a free try-out if you want to.
-Or can click here to email me and I’m authorized, as the author, to send you a copy.
-UPDATE: Now you can read or download it here.
+You can download it here.

 Below is a fairly unrepresentative sample of the article.
 As it is, I could not resist the seasonal opportunity to consider one particular trademark bully whose invocation is practically an annual LIKELIHOOD OF CONFUSION® tradition…

 Is there anything worse than a “bully”?
 Maybe not, but a close second may be the misuse of loaded terms – such as “bully,” “racist,” etc. – to avoid reasoned consideration of substantive issues.
 In fact, there really is a trademark bullying problem in US law and practice.
 But discussion will not be fruitful, and solutions will not be found, unless we define our terms.
 We need to separate bullying, a real issue for which there are solutions, from rational and fair enforcement of bona fide rights that can exist even where big firms employ “disproportionate force” to achieve their aims. . . .